‘I’ve been robbed by the state:’ Zimbabwe, in chaos, mourns

 Civic leaders called for Zimbabweans to stay at home for three days in protest.
 Other people took to the streets.
 Some looted, in desperation or anger.
 The military was called in, and with Mnangagwa leaving on an extended overseas trip, the hard-line former military commander and Vice President Constantino Chiwenga was left in charge.
 A crackdown began.

-In what critics have called an attempt to cover up abuses, the government in the past few days has imposed internet shutdowns across the country, ordering telecoms to block popular social media apps or everything at once.
+In what critics have called an attempt to cover up abuses, the government in the past few days has imposed an internet shutdown across the country, ordering internet service providers and telecommunications firms to block popular social media apps or everything at once.

+“The internet was a tool that was used to coordinate the violence,” presidential spokesman George Charamba asserted on state television Saturday night, referring to protesters.

-The reports of abuses come as Mnangagwa prepares to attend the World Economic Forum in Davos, Switzerland, appealing for foreign investment in a country he repeatedly says is “open for business.”
+The reports of abuses come as Mnangagwa prepares to attend the World Economic Forum in Davos, Switzerland, to appeal for foreign investment in a country he repeatedly says is “open for business.”

 “They came at the middle of the night, kicking doors and throwing tear gas to force us out.
-Once they had rounded all up men in the area, they assaulted us using motorbike chains,” one man said.
+Once they had rounded all up men in the area, they assaulted us using motorbike chains,” one man said of security forces going from house to house.

-Another man with burnt hands said he and others had been forced to put out burning tires with their bare hands.
+Another man with burned hands said he and others had been forced to put out burning tires with their bare hands.
 They all spoke condition of anonymity for fear of retaliation.

-Albert Taurai, who had a broken spine, said he had ventured out to look for bread when he saw a group of plainclothes, armed men approaching.
+Albert Taurai, in hospital with a broken spine, said he had ventured out to look for bread when he saw a group of plainclothes, armed men approaching.

-They struck people with iron bars on the back, thighs and ankles “so that we would not be able to run away,” he said.
+They struck him and others with iron bars on the back, thighs and ankles “so that we would not be able to run away,” he said.
 The masked men told them: “Zimbabwe will never be shut down.”

 “I am 46 years old,” Taurai said.
 “I have seen both Mugabe and Mnangagwa.
 This just is worse than Mugabe.”